WolffsRoom/BeachBuggyRacing-Vita/README.md

 ### How to Generate the Game Files

-1. Open the `Release/Patcher v1.0` folder.
+1. Open the `Release/Patcher vX.X` folder.
 2. Place exactly one compatible APK inside its `APK` folder.
 3. Run `BeachBuggyRacingPatcher.exe`.
 4. Select the interface language.